some-other-person-dot-init/ThyrModule/README.md

 What does it contain so far?
 ----------------------------
 - Test command with drop forbiddance switch specifically for sender
-- Resource manipulation protocols (so far only "ore->stone" is ready) with 3 different algorithms!
+- Resource manipulation protocols (ore->stone and stone->ore with random chance of replace) with 3 different algorithms!
+- GUI command with own made base
+- GUI command using triumph-gui

 Requirements
 ------------